swiftlang/swift-evolution/proposals/0019-package-manager-testing.md

 ---

 Sometimes test sources cannot compile and fixing them is not the most pressing priority.
-Thus it will be posssible to skip building tests with an additional flag:
+Thus it will be possible to skip building tests with an additional flag:

     swift build --without-tests